cgdonzalezr/otr_adj_model_flow_proposal/README.md

 #### 3. Definition of Existing Exposure

 The definition of "existing exposure" is based on the risk scope extensions flow defined by BCG.
 It's important to explicitly state the agreed-upon definition to ensure consistency.
-For this evaluation, we are using the following definition derived from BCG's implementation:
+The following definition is obtained by BCG's implementation:

 ```sql
 Case